-8.0 Annual Report
+9.0 Annual Report

-Every student will be required to complete an annual report that documents his or her progress in the program during the previous academic year.
+Every student will be required to complete an annual report that documents their progress in the program during the previous academic year.
 This report will be submitted to the Department Chair for review.
 The deadline for submission is June 1st of each year.
 The report can typed in point form and should be approximately 3 pages in length, with details provided.
 Please only report on work that has been accomplished in the previous year, and see Appendix A for an outline of what to include.

-9.0 The Thesis (Master of Arts)
+10.0 The Thesis (Master of Arts)